locnnil/workshop/docs/explanations/essentials/project-workspace-sdks.rst

        channel: latest/stable

 This specifies a *base* and an *SDK*.
-A more complete defintion would usually list multiple SDKs, interfaces, packages and life cycle hooks.
+A more complete definition would usually list multiple SDKs, interfaces, packages and life cycle hooks.